distributedlife/game-design/elements/defence.md

 ## Defence
 How much emphasis is put on the need for a player to defend.
 Defence could be through action (block, avoidance or shooting down an attack), through equipment (a shield) or the environment (cover).
-How the defence is achieved is not important; more how effective it is and how often it must be employed.
-A counterattack (shooting down a missile) is not considered a defence.
+How the defence is achieved is not important; it is more how effective it is and how often it must be employed.

 There are five points along this spectrum: